neurodroid/stimfit/doc/sphinx/linux_install_guide/requirement.rst

 :Author: Jose Guzman, Christoph Schmidt-Hieber
 :Date:    |today|

 This document describes how to install `Stimfit <http://www.stimfit.org>`_ |version| under GNU/Linux.
 The installation was tested on a GNU/Debian testing/unstable with support for Python 2.*.
 It should work on other Debian-based systems (e.g. Ubuntu) as with newer version of Stimfit as well.
 I assume that you have the GNU C compiler (gcc) and the GNU C++ compiler (g++) and that both versions match.
-For this installation, we tested 4.2.4versions.
+For this installation, we tested 4.2.4 versions.

 ============================
 What we need before we start